SquareGPS/navixy-api/docs/backend-api/resources/tracking/status/tracker.md

 ---
-title: Tracker status
+title: Tracker's working status
-description: This resource contains methods to read and assign status of a particular tracker.
+description: This resource contains methods to read and assign working status of a particular tracker.
 ---

-# Tracker status
+# Tracker's working status

-This resource contains methods to read and assign status of a particular tracker.
+This resource contains methods to read and assign working status of a particular tracker.

 <hr>